oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 # 4 Operational behavior

 An important design point of MQTT-SN is to be as close as possible to MQTT.
 Therefore, all protocol semantics should remain, as far as possible, the same as those defined by MQTT.
-In the following we will focus on those points that either are new to or deviate from MQTT.

 ## 4.1 Session state